dimagoltsman/ha-custom-lovelace-cards/remote-control/README.md

-put js and image files in your www dir and add the js files to your resources in ui-lovelace.yaml
+put js and the folder files in your www dir and add the js files to your resources in ui-lovelace.yaml
 ```
 resources:
   - url: /local/content-card-remote-control.js